CAC and Coronary Artery Disease in Young Adults

 These data suggest that there is benefit to measuring CAC among young adults.
 However, it remains to be determined if statin initiation in young adults significantly attenuates this risk.

-Clinical Topics: Acute Coronary Syndromes, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Vascular Medicine, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Computed Tomography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Computed Tomography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Coronary Artery Disease, Diagnostic Imaging, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Myocardial Infarction, Peripheral Arterial Disease, Plaque, Atherosclerotic, Primary Prevention, Risk Factors, Stroke, Tomography, X-Ray Computed, Vascular Calcification, Young Adult